 I only recently discovered Pure Leaf hot teas due to a coupon I found.
 I picked up their green tea with mint and so far I’m enjoying it.
 The tea bags are a nice size for the loose tea.

 I love the Double Green Matcha Tea they sell.
 It’s a nice less expensive way to get some matcha.
 I also fairly recently picked up their decaf Ginger Peach (black tea) and Orange Ginger Mint.

 Tazo is another brand that I can find in a local grocery store.
 I like their Zen tea (green with lemongrass and spearmint.)
 I recently bought their Cucumber White tea.
 It has a bit of lime in it, but it’s pretty subtle.
 It has a nice smooth taste to it.
 It’s really surprised me.

 This has to be my favorite brand of tea.
 They come in both bags and loose cylinders.
 I originally found it at a Whole Foods store.
 However, there seems to be less and less of them being stocked in their store near me lately.
 Even other similar stores seem to be reducing their stock of it.
 It’s a shame because this tea is wonderful.
 As such your best bet is probably to order directly from their website.
 Sign up for their TEA-Mail Newsletter and they’ll let you know of any sales they have going on.
 (Scroll down to the bottom of their website and look under the Sales header.)

 I love so many teas from them.
 Mountain High Chai (black – back when I used to tolerate it more), Tamayokucha (green), Sencha (green), White Strawberry (OMG!), and Better Belly (herbal).
-There’s still so many more I want to eventually try.
+There’s still so much more I want to eventually try.